Worcestershire 117-200

 Vellum

-indenture regarding the conveyance of property in the parish of Hill,
+indenture regarding the conveyance of property in the parish of Hill, Worcestershire,

-of the reign of Anne Property: All
+of Anne Property: All those several

-parishes of Hill and Moore in the county of Worcestershire.
-Medium:
+and Moore in the county of Worcestershire.
+Medium: Handwritten in English on

-Handwritten in English on vellum.
-Condition: Creasing, rubbed text in folds
+vellum.
+Condition: Creasing, rubbed text in folds with some holes.
+Revenue

-with some holes.
-Revenue stamps cut out of the vellum affecting the text on
+stamps cut out of the vellum affecting the text on the left hand margin.

-the left hand margin.
-Characteristics: Signatures and red wax seals on vellum
+Characteristics: Signatures and red wax seals on vellum tags.
+Document Size

-tags.
-Document Size (Approx.): 80 by 70 cm |
+(Approx.): 80 by 70 cm |

 White |